 I like approaching the holidays the same way I like to approach life: with a sense of humor.
 That said, my creepy Christmas tree is my favorite holiday decoration and new tradition.
-This is only the second year of the creepy tree, but I have already purchased, been given or made more than a dozen ornaments – from severed doll heads to smirking clowns – that are so unsettling I find them hilarious.
+This is only the sixth year of the creepy tree, but I have already purchased, been given or made more than a dozen ornaments – from severed doll heads to smirking clowns – that are so unsettling I find them hilarious.
 Merry creepy Christmas, Milwaukee!

-Pop culture editor/film critic
+Culture editor/film critic